Zhaofeng-Tian/ZebraT-Simulator/README.md

 # Paper
 "Design and Implement an Enhanced Simulator for Autonomous Delivery Robot"

-\n will be submitted to MetroCAD 2022.
+will be submitted to MetroCAD 2022.